 We offer various classes, seminars, and workshops seeking to build your skills in responsibly managing your resources.
 These have included Financial Peace University, estate planning, and others.
 One of these resources, Financial Peace University, is now available online for a fee if classroom sessions do not fit your schedule.
 If you do not find what you are looking for, please ask the office or one of our Stewardship Team members.

-Our Service page lists several ways for you to get involved in giving of your time, talents, and witness; check it out here.
+Our Get Involved page lists several ways for you to give your time, talents, and witness; check it out here.
 You may make your financial gifts in a variety of forms.
 Our church uses an envelope numbering system to properly account for your giving.
 You may request envelopes from the church office.
 You will receive a receipt of your tax-deductible gifts in accordance with IRS requirements.
-Please let us know if you have any specific needs regarding the timing of these notifications; otherwise, you will receive the minimum summary of your gifts necessary to meet government standards.
+Please let us know if you have any specific needs regarding the timing of these notifications; otherwise, you should receive quarterly and annual statements of your gifts as required to meet government standards.

 - Make a one-time Online Contribution

-- Create Your Online Profile to personally manage your giving
+- Create Your Online Profile to personally manage your regular and one-time giving

 - Log In to your existing profile and manage your contributions

-Church Manages: If you are unable to manage online giving securely from home, you may have the church manage your electronic giving:
+Church Manages: If you are unable to manage online giving securely from home, you may have the church manage your online giving account, here’s how: